 According to St. Vincent De Paul, 1 in every 330 people are experiencing homelessness on any given night in Canberra.
 On the night of the ABS 2006 census there were 105,000 people experiencing homelessness nationally, and 1,364 people were homeless in the ACT.
 These figures covered all three types of homelessness: (a) sleeping rough; (b) couch surfing at a friend’s place; or (c) living in short term accommodation (Boarding House, Caravan Park, Motel, etc).
 The numbers of homeless in the ACT have increased since this census, as in November to December 2010 alone 826 new people became homeless.

-Rooftop is now embarking on a major project with IGA East Row, an initiative to build an IGA Rooftop House in the ACT / Queanbeyan region that will provide short term interim accommodation and support for families of individuals from regional areas who are experiencing serious illnesses requiring hospital or specialist treatment where accommodation in the main regional town or major cities are not available or are too expensive.
-The IGA Rooftop House program will aim to assist those that are experiencing financial difficulties and require housing and community support throughout the treatment process.
+Rooftop aim to build an IGA East Row Rooftop House in the ACT / Queanbeyan region that will provide short term interim accommodation and support for families of individuals from regional areas who are experiencing serious illnesses requiring hospital or specialist treatment where accommodation in the main regional town or major cities are not available or are too expensive.
+The IGA East Row Rooftop House Program will aim to assist those that are experiencing financial difficulties and require housing and community support throughout the treatment process.
 The IGA East Row Rooftop House Program will also work closely with a number of community organizations to provide the families and individuals with support, including programs that allow families access to additional support once hospital or specialist treatment is completed.

 The accommodation component is an absolutely critical part of the support equation.
 Close proximity to treatment centres and the ability to live as normal a life as possible without added accommodation costs and travel pressures is an enormous relief for the families already experiencing high levels of stress and financial hardship.
-The Program not only addresses this, but provides the first step in establishing the IGA Rooftop House program in other States and Territories.
+The Program not only addresses this, but provides the first step in establishing the IGA East Row Rooftop House program in other States and Territories.